Mission and Tradition

 - Living as faithful stewards of God’s Gifts.

 - Engaging the changing needs of the Church and World.

-- community where diversity is appreciated and Christian love is practiced,
+- A diverse and equitable community where Christian love is practiced;

 In 1870, the seminary was accepted by the General Assembly of the Presbyterian Church as a theological institution of the church.
 Because few of the students had college educations, undergraduate studies were eventually added.
 On June 17, 1920, a new charter was issued, renaming the school the University of Dubuque.